 Estimated tourism spend

-Covid19 impacted visitor spending in Christchurch, with Marketview data showing annual electronic card spend in the year to March 2021 ($772 million) was 15% lower than in the year to March 2020 ($906 million).
-International visitor spend was down 68% during this period, while domestic visitor spend was up 5%.
-Visitor spending has since increased as travel restrictions have been removed, and in the 12 months ending March 2024, total visitor spend was $1.1 billion, with domestic visitors making up two thirds of this total.
+COVID-19 impacted visitor spending in Christchurch, with Marketview data showing annual electronic card spending in the year to March 2021 ($772 million) was 15% lower than in the year to March 2020 ($906 million).
+International visitor spending was down 68% during this period, while domestic visitor spend was up 5%.
+Visitor spending has since increased as travel restrictions have been removed, and in the 12 months ending March 2024, total visitor spend was $1.1 billion, with domestic visitors making up two-thirds of this total.

 Mixed Result